-Only after having resided in Canada for three (3) out of four (4) years as a permanent resident/landed immigrant of Canada, is one eligible to apply for Citizenship.
+After having resided in Canada for a total of 1095 days within a consecutive five year period of time as a permanent resident of Canada, one is eligible to apply for Citizenship.
 If you believe you are eligible to apply for Canadian Citizenship and wish our assistance, please submit your inquiry online at http://www.akcanada.com/contact.php.

 1. I would like to obtain a Work Permit.
 Can you help me?

 Yes.
 Please review the information on our website pertaining to Work Permits.

 2. I would like to obtain a Study Permit.
 Can you help me?

 Yes.
 Please review the information on our website pertaining to Study Permits.

 3. I would like to obtain a Temporary Resident Visa.
 Can you help me?